Isomorphism of Hierarchical Structures

 Since topological conjugacies of tilings are more general than sliding block codes, topological invariants of subshifts are not automatically topological invariants of tilings.
 For example,

 \nd {\bf Theorem 4}.
 There exist topologically conjugate tiling systems $X$ and $Y$ such that $X$ is locally finite and $Y$ is not.

 \nd Proof: We work in 2 dimensions, with $\hat G$ being the translation group.
 Given two square tiles $A_X$ and $B_X$ of unit size, with edges parallel to the coordinate axes, let $X$ be the set of all tilings such that the tiles meet full edge to full edge, and such that each (horizontal) row of the tiling is a (1 dimensional) Fibonacci tiling.
 Let $\A_Y=\{A_Y, B_Y\}$, where $A_Y$ is a rectangle of height 1 and width $\tau$ and $B_Y$ is a rectangle of height 1 and width $\tau-1$.
 Let $\phi$ be the conjugacy of Theorem 3, taking the 1 dimensional Fibonacci tiling with tile sizes 1 and 1 to the 1 dimensional Fibonacci tiling with sizes $\tau$ and $\tau-1$.
 This map is naturally extended to a map from rows of the tiling $X$ to Fibonacci-like rows made up of the tiles of $\A_Y$.
 Applying this to every row of a tiling $x \in X$ defines an extended map (also called $\phi$) from $X$ into $X^{\A_Y}$.
 Let $Y$ be the image of this map.
 Near the origin (or any other point), the rows of a tiling $y \in Y$ will appear shifted relative to one another.
-Since there are an infinite number of ways in which this shift can occur, $Y$ is not locally finite.
+Since there are an infinite number of ways in which this shift can occur, $Y$ is not locally finite. \vs.1 \nd {\bf 3.
+Conjugacies of tiling systems of finite type} \vs.1 In this section tiling systems are assumed to be locally finite unless stated otherwise.